flytreeleft/nexus3-keycloak-plugin/README.md

 This plugin adds a Keycloak realm to Sonatype Nexus OSS and enables you to authenticate with Keycloak Realm Users and authorize with keycloak realm client roles.

-It works with Nexus 3.x and Keycloak 3.x
+It works with Nexus 3.x and Keycloak 3.x, Keycloak 4.x.

 ## Prerequisites
 * JDK 8+ is installed
 * Apache Maven is installed
 * Sonatype Nexus OSS 3.x is installed

 ## Installation
 When Nexus gets downloaded and unzipped, there are typically two directories created: